GoldenaArcher/todo-h5c3js/README.md

 - [ ] Add Todo item
 - [ ] Add CSS Animation
 - [ ] ❔ Maybe create a `completed` section for all completed item.
+- [ ] ❔ Maybe using MVC module to re-implement.

 ## Feature completed